 When removing leaves, take care to twist gently, and ensure that the entire leaf comes off and there is no part left on the stem.
 I have had the most success with my propagations whose entire leaf was pulled off.
 Basically, grab the leaf at its base and wiggle it around gently.
 Succulent leaves should come off quite easily.

-If the leaf breaks part way, with some remaining on the stem, it is much harder for a new propagation to grow.
+If the leaf breaks part way, with some remaining on the stem, it will be much harder for a new propagation to grow.
 I have had one prop grow from a broken leaf before so it is not impossible!

 When choosing leaves to propagate, pick healthy, plump looking leaves that are a good size.
-Wrinkled, dried out or small leaves are difficult to grow propagations from.
+Wrinkled, dried or small leaves will be difficult to grow propagations from.

 Cuttings

-If your plant has etiolated, cut the rosette off and remove leaves on the bottom of the stem so you have a clear region to place in the soil (yay! more leaves to propagate).
+If your plant has become etiolated, you will want to cut the rosette off and remove all of the remaining leaves on the stem (yay! more leaves to propagate).
 Leave about 1.5 inches of a stem below the rosette so that you have a long enough area to plant.
+You can remove some of the leaves on the bottom of the stem so that you have a clean stem to plant.

 2. Let the leaf or cutting dry off

-Once you have obtained the leaves or cuttings you need, let them dry out and callous over 2 to 3 days.
-Do not get the open area wet- this is an “open wound” and you want to give your plants time to heal.
-The cutting will callous at the end where it was cut after a few days time- that means it is time to plant!
+Once you have obtained the leaves or cuttings you need, let them dry out and callous over — in my experience this usually takes 2 to 3 days for thinner leaves, though thicker cuttings and some species can take closer to a week.
+Do not get the open area wet in the meantime - this is an “open wound” and you want to give your plants time to heal.
+You'll know it's ready once the cut end has visibly shriveled and calloused, which is your cue to plant — not a fixed day count.

-If you plant the leaf/cutting before the callous has properly dried out, it absorbs too much water and will have trouble growing (so make sure to wait a few days).
+If you plant the leaf/cutting before it has had time to properly dry out, it will absorb too much water and have trouble growing.

 3. Planting succulent propagations

 I have had the best success with simply laying the leaves on top of a pot of soil.
-I have also tried sticking the cut end of the leaves into the soil but have not have any plants grow that way.
+I have also tried putting in the cut end of the leaves in the soil but have not had any plants grow that way.
 As your leaves begin to grow roots, keep the roots covered in soil so that they do not dry out.
 A mixture of succulent soil and perlite works great.

 Unlike leaves, cuttings need to be planted in the soil, just as you would with a full-grown succulent.
 Put your cutting about an inch deep in the soil and pat soil around to keep it secure.